 I love the elephants in Chiang Mai!

 Elephants are one of the national animals of Thailand.
-They are really cute and I love to see them play.
+They are really cute, and I love to see them play.
 I always take a ton of photos of them in the mud bath.

 Oh yeah, what kind of beer?
 Tiger?

 No!
 Tiger is from Singapore.
 In Thailand, we have three beers, but I drink Leo.

 Can I assume you cook a lot at home?

 Yes.
 I love to cook when I have free time.

 When I was young, my parents sent me to stay with my grandma.
 She only had her left hand as she lost her right in an accident.
 So every morning, I had to go with her to the market to buy our produce.
 When we returned to the kitchen, she would teach me how to cook.